Go crab fishing with chicken necks

 Once you get the blue critters home, throw the live ones in a large pot and boil them as you would a lobster.
 Yum!

-Don't forget: Crabbing requires a valid fishing license complete with a saltwater stamp.
+Don't forget: Crabbing requires a valid fishing license with a saltwater stamp.
 There's no limit to the number you can catch and keep in a day, but each crab must be at least 5 inches measured across the widest part of the body.
 For more details about the rules and regulations for crabbing in Texas, visit the Texas Parks and Wildlife website.

 Find more articles like this in Attractions and Activities